 Have you ever had shepherd's pie?
-Or maybe it's cousin, cottage pie?
-I was actually unfamiliar with the dish until just a few years ago, until one day my husband asked if he could make a vegan one with some leftover mashed potatoes we had.
+Or cottage pie, shepherd's pie's cousin?
+I was actually unfamiliar with the dish until just a few years ago, until one day my husband asked if he could make a meatless shepherd's pie with some leftover mashed potatoes we had.

 I used one of my favorite meat swaps for the base of this vegan shepherd's pie: lentils.
 My secret ingredient for infusing the lentils with lots of savory flavor is whiskey.

-I'm always amazed at how much flavor I get when I booze up my food, especially when I use something that I don't find the least bit drinkable.
-I'm not much of a drinker at all, and whiskey in particular I find pretty unpleasant in liquid form.
-But cook off that alcohol and what's left is a rich, woodsy flavor that's perfect for seasoning up vegan casserole like this one.
+I'm not much of a drinker at all, and whiskey in particular I find pretty unpleasant in liquid form...but cook off that alcohol and what's left is a rich, woodsy flavor that's perfect for seasoning up veggie shepherd's pie like this one.

 What You'll Need

 Okay, so you'll need more than just whiskey and lentils to make this one.
 Here's the full list!